johnlombardi389/counter/README.md

 # counter

-An app that counts how many clicks you submit
+An app that counts how many times you click a button;

 Project Goals:

-Practice using JavaScript getElementById and innerHTML Create interactive style for buttons
+Practice using JavaScript getElementById and innerHTML;
+Create styled buttons that use flex;
+Add hover states to buttons;